Azure/azure-service-operator/docs/hugo/content/design/ADR-2022-09-Multiple-Credential-Operator.md

 ## Milestones

 1. Namespaced secrets: TBD
-2. per-ResourceGroup secrets: TBD
+2. Per-ResourceGroup secrets: TBD
+4. Support for workload identity: TBD
+3. Caching secrets: TBD
-3. per-Resource secrets: Will not be implemented unless there is strong user demand.
+5. Per-Resource secrets: Will not be implemented unless there is strong user demand.
 We believe that per-ResourceGroup secrets should be sufficiently granular.

-## Open questions
-1. Spell out what fields are in aso-credential. clientid/subscriptionid/tenantId/etc?
-2. How are we going to make this work for Managed Identity?

 ## Consequences